-Introduction and description of Scheme
+Introduction and Description of Scheme

-This statement of investment policy and objectives ("SIPO") takes effect from 1 April 2018 and has been prepared for the Lifestages KiwiSaver Scheme (the "Scheme").
-This SIPO replaces the previous SIPO for the Scheme dated 30 November 2016, with changes to the Scheme's investments to reflect the new SIPO being implemented in an orderly fashion over the course of April 2018.
+This Statement of Investment Policy and Objectives ("SIPO") takes effect from 26 August 2019 and has been prepared for the Lifestages KiwiSaver Scheme (the "Scheme").
+This SIPO replaces the previous SIPO for the Scheme dated 01 April 2018.

-The Scheme is a registered KiwiSaver scheme under the KiwiSaver Act 2006 and a registered managed investment scheme under the Financial Markets Conduct Act 2013 ("FMC Act").
+The Scheme is a registered KiwiSaver scheme under the KiwiSaver Act 2006 and a registered managed investment scheme under the Financial Markets Conduct Act 2013 ("FMCA").
 Funds Administration New Zealand Limited (referred to as "we", "our", and "us" in this SIPO) is the manager of the Scheme.
 The Supervisor of the Scheme is Trustees Executors Limited ("Supervisor").